Free Union Country School Faculty and Staff

-Jamie comes to us from Ivy Creek School in Charlottesville where she served as an enrichment instructor, teaching art for adolescents with emotional and behavioral challenges.
+Jamie comes to second and third grade from two years running the Free Union afterschool enrichment program.
+We are delighted that she is joining the full-time staff.
+Prior to working at Free Union, Jamie taught at Ivy Creek School in Charlottesville where she served as an enrichment instructor, teaching art for adolescents with emotional and behavioral challenges.
 She is particularly proud of the collaboration her students demonstrated as they created a tree sculpture from recycled materials, and in the process developed social skills, grew in self confidence, learned the value of sustainability, and came to see the beauty in everyday objects.
 Inspired by the outdoor setting at Free Union, Jamie plans to incorporate group collaboration activities that will encourage students to make new discoveries about themselves as individuals and as a group.
 Jamie earned a Master of Arts degree in Creative Arts Therapy from Hofstra University in New York.
-She looks forward to providing vibrant and nurturing after school opportunities for students to have fun, to create, and to learn about the world around them.
+She looks forward to providing vibrant and nurturing opportunities for student self discovery in second and third grades.

 Second and Third Grade Assistant Teacher